 Why is it weedy?

 Dense habit, overtops groundcovers and small shrubs, long-lived, quick maturing, and produces many highly viable, well dispersed (probably short-lived) seed.
 Drooping stems can take root where they touch the ground.
 Toxic, so usually shunned by livestock.
 Tolerant of moderate shade, damage and grazing, salt, most soils, drought and damp.
-It invades rough pastureland, strips of land along waterways, wetlands and roadsides.
+Invades rough pastureland, strips of land along waterways, wetlands and roadsides.

 How does it spread?

 Seed travels a long distance by wind and is also spread in water.
-Common seed sources include infestations on roadsides, in quarries, plantation forest, and rough pasture.

 What damage does it do?